PrefectHQ/prefect/docs/cloud/recipes/multi_flow_storage.md

 ### Adding Flows to Storage

 In this code block we manually add our two Flows to the same Docker storage object.
-Then the storage is built a single time and that new Docker storage is assigned to both Flows.
-When the Flows are deployed to Prefect Cloud `build=False` so the storage is not built again.
+Then the storage is built once and that new Docker storage object is assigned to both Flows.
+When the Flows are deployed to Prefect Cloud, build is set to false (`build=False`) so the storage object is not built again.

 ```python
 from prefect.environments.storage import Docker